FAB619/EnovaRobotics-Projects-COVID19/index.md

 <hr />
 PGuard provides security professionals a force multiplier with an interface to review events generated from smart “eyes and ears”.
-Thanks to this feature this robot can patrol the streets during quarantine to prevent the human interactions between police officers and civilians.
+Thanks to this feature this robot can patrol the streets during quarantine to prevent the human interactions between police officers and civilians and help contain the highly contagious coronavirus .

 ## How?